BRIDGE: Predicting Human Task Completion Time From Model Performance: Introduction

 As Artificial Intelligence (AI) systems are increasingly deployed in open-ended, real-world settings, their capabilities are typically reported via benchmark scores and aggregate metrics.
 However, such scores are difficult to interpret as measures of \emph{task difficulty} or \emph{real-world effort}: improvements may reflect gains on short, routine instances while leaving longer, multi-step tasks largely unchanged, and comparable score changes can correspond to very different shifts in practical capability.
 Consequently, benchmark performance alone provides limited guidance about what AI systems can reliably do or how quickly practical capability is improving.
 A more actionable evaluation should express performance on human-aligned scales, most directly, the time a human would require to complete a task.

 A prominent attempt to express AI capability in human terms is by \citet{kwa2025measuringaiabilitycomplete} at METR, which measures performance in terms of the length of tasks AI agents can complete and reports exponential growth, with task-length horizons doubling roughly every 7 months.
-While compelling, this paradigm depends on human task completion time annotations from people with expertise.
-These annotations are expensive to collect, and are difficult to extend consistently across diverse benchmarks.
+While compelling, this paradigm depends on human task completion time annotations from people with relevant expertise.
+These annotations are expensive collect and are difficult to extend consistently across diverse benchmarks.
 As model capabilities continue to scale, relying on new human studies to anchor each benchmark becomes increasingly impractical, creating a growing gap between benchmark-centric evaluation and human-centric notions of difficulty.

-In this work, we introduce BRIDGE,\footnote{BRIDGE refers to \textbf{B}enchmark \textbf{R}esponse \textbf{I}nferred \textbf{D}ifficulty \textbf{G}rounded in \textbf{E}lapsed human time} as illustrated in \Cref{fig:pipeline}, a unified psychometric framework that addresses this gap by aligning task difficulty for humans, measured by task completion time, with task difficulty for models, measured by benchmark performance.
+In this work, we introduce BRIDGE,\footnote{BRIDGE refers to \textbf{B}enchmark \textbf{R}esponse \textbf{I}nferred \textbf{D}ifficulty \textbf{G}rounded in \textbf{E}lapsed human time} a unified psychometric framework (illustrated in \Cref{fig:pipeline}) that addresses this gap by aligning task difficulty for humans, measured by task completion time, with task difficulty for models, measured by benchmark performance.

 Item Response Theory (IRT) \citep{baker2001basics}, and in particular the two-parameter logistic (2PL) model, has been adopted to analyze large language model (LLM) performance and benchmarks \citep{Lalor2019LearningLP, Rodriguez2021EvaluationEA, hofmann2025fluidlanguagemodelbenchmarking}.
-We adopt a 2PL IRT model to jointly estimate the latent difficulty of individual tasks and the capability of individual models using binarized indicator (success vs. failure) as the performance data across multiple benchmarks.
+We adopt a 2PL IRT model to jointly estimate the latent difficulty of individual tasks and the capability of individual models using a binarized indicator (success vs. failure) as performance data across multiple benchmarks.

 Our central empirical finding is that IRT-inferred latent task difficulty closely tracks human completion time: across benchmarks with annotations, latent difficulty varies approximately linearly with the logarithm of human task duration.
 This relationship anchors the latent scale to a human-interpretable time axis and enables prediction of human task completion time from model performance alone.
 After calibrating the scale using existing human annotations (e.g., METR), we can map IRT difficulty values for new benchmarks onto this time scale without conducting new human studies.
 We show that for newly introduced tasks (e.g., SWE-bench \cite{jimenez2024swebench} and Cybench \cite{zhang2025cybench}), our predicted completion times align well with both available human annotations and qualitative expectations, indicating that the IRT-based latent scale effectively transfers difficulty estimates between humans and models.